 Me: “Hmmm, well are you over the age of 40?”

-This correspondence generally kicks off a very lively discussion on why belly fat appears and why it’s so hard to get rid of.
+This correspondence generally kicks off a very lively discussion on why belly fat suddenly appears at or around the 40-year mark and why it’s so hard to get rid of after that.

-Eyes and ears open when I emphasize one simple fact: If you’re over the age of 40 you will naturally accumulate excess body fat in your midsection.
-And, this increase in belly fat is linked to three changes that we as women will all experience as we approach menopause:
+Eyes and ears open when I emphasize one simple fact: As women approach the age of 40 we will naturally accumulate excess body fat in the midsection.
+And, this increase in belly fat is linked to three changes that we as women will all experience as we approach our menopausal years:

 - Slowing of the metabolic rate